Fänggen: General description

-The Fänggen are man-eaters preferring the flesh of children (which is why children should never leave the house in the evening) but eating adult men, too.
-They also steal children or women who just gave birth.
-(Note: cf. below, the Paznaun tale of bearded Fangga in the kitchen, trying to replace the mother she killed.)
+The Fänggen are man-eaters, preferring the flesh of children (which is why children should never leave the house in the evening), but they will also eat adult persons.
+They also steal children as well as women who just gave birth.
+(Note: "sie rauben Wöchnerinnen und Kinder".
+Cf. below, the Paznaun tale of bearded Fangga in the kitchen, trying to replace the mother she killed.)
 They further exchange newborn unbaptized children for changelings (recension in Swiss German).
 (Note: (Bäschlin 1930), n15, citing Schw.
-Id..)
+Id.
+(Schweizerisches Idiotikon).)